Table of Contents

 Reading Guide

 This week's resource list is a little shorter.
-If you find this topic especially exciting, Dr Engelmann (whom you met in week 4) and I are currently co-convening a whole honours course on this topic with its own resource list!
+If you find this topic especially exciting, Dr Engelmann (this week's guest!) and I are currently co-convening a whole honours course on this topic with its own resource list!

 Proofs